ucsb-cs48-w19/6pm-park-finder/README.md

 ### Installation Steps

-Private right now.
-Talk to a developer
+Install Unity 2018.3.0.
+Make sure to include the iOS module when installing.
-Download from apple store later\
+If Unity is already installed you may need to download the module through File / Build Settings After cloning this repo, open the repo directory on master through Unity.
+You may develop through the Unity app.
-After cloning this repo, open the repo directory on master through Unity.
-You may develop through the Unity app.\
+Double click the Default Scene and press play in the game tab to see the app in action

 ## Functionality